Arianini/CSOPESY/README.md

 # CSOPESY-S11
 How to run the OS Emulator

-Via cmd, enter the following command: gcc main.c model.c view.c controller.c -o <name of exe> -std=c99
+1. Via cmd, ednter the command: gcc main.c model.c view.c controller.c -o <name of exe> -std=c99

+2. Open the created executable file

-Refer to V18 folder for the final code for MC01
+Note: Refer to V18 folder for the final code for MC01

 ## DEVELOPERS
 Co Ciong, Sean